Digital Wellbeing Apps for Daily Habits (iPhone, 2026)

 Quick comparison: 5 digital wellbeing apps for iPhone (2026)

-Habit Doom iOS ManagedSettings Native daily habits Habit prompts Free + $2.99/mo
+Habit Doom iOS ManagedSettings Native daily habits Habit prompts Yes (free) Free + $2.99/mo

-Apple Screen Time + Health Trivial (Ignore button) Via Health app None integrated Free
+Apple Screen Time + Health Trivial (Ignore button) Via Health app None integrated No Free

-Opal iOS ManagedSettings Light, separate Focus categories Free + ~$8/mo
+Opal iOS ManagedSettings Light, separate Focus categories No Free + $19.99/mo

-Jomo iOS ManagedSettings Redirect prompts Alternative activity reminders Free + IAP
+Jomo iOS ManagedSettings Redirect prompts Alternative activity reminders No Free + IAP

-Calm or Headspace None Meditation streaks only Meditation sessions Free + ~$15/mo
+Calm or Headspace None Meditation streaks only Meditation sessions No Free + ~$15/mo

 Each app picks a different point on the integration axis.
 Habit Doom is the most fully integrated.
 Apple's built-in option is the most accessible but the least enforced.
 Opal is blocking-first with light habit support.
 Jomo handles the redirect layer specifically.
 Calm and Headspace are wellbeing-adjacent but focused on meditation rather than general habits.